 Money Belt Alternatives

 Honestly, you don’t need a money belt.
 You probably won’t have that much cash on you, and even if you do, a money belt isn’t the way to go.
-So to keep you from looking like an ass, here are my favorite alternatives to the money belt:
+So to keep you from looking like a tourist, here are my favorite alternatives to the money belt.